Recovering shared structure from multiple networks with unknown edge distributions: Estimating the Sub-gamma Parameters

 The proof is given in Appendix~\ref{apx:estimation}.
-Note that $\| \Xml - X \Vml \|_{\tti}$ is bounded immediately by Theorem~\ref{thm:subexpXhat}, and it is the analysis of $\sum_s \what_s \AA{s}$ that requires more care, since the weights $\{ \what_s \}_{s=1}^N$ now depend on the observed networks.
+Note that the bound on $\| \Xopt - X \Vopt \|_{\tti}$ follows straightforwardly from Theorem~\ref{thm:subexpXtilde}.
+The analysis of $\sum_s \what_s \AA{s}$ requires more care, since the weights $\{ \what_s \}_{s=1}^N$ now depend on the observed networks.